onagre-launcher/onagre/README.md

 ## Disclaimer

-⚠️️ Onagre is currently unreleased.
+⚠️️ Onagre is currently unreleased, alpha is comming soon ⚠️
-Until the roadmap is completed, expect breaking changes, bugs and performance issues. ⚠️

 ## Difference with wofi/rofi

 I built onagre for my main setup (sway/i3) as an alternative to [wofi](https://hg.sr.ht/~scoopta/wofi) so it's worth mentioning there are a few differences :

-- Window transparency.
+- Window transparency (Currently broken on wayland see: https://github.com/gfx-rs/wgpu/issues/687).
 - Rounded corners (even on sway).
 - Several default plugins (thanks to pop-launcher)
 - Change mode with prefix not rofi like modi.